 We've covered large bags and mid-size cases.
-But what about the minimalist end of the spectrum – the "you're protected but it feels like it's barely there" approach that wouldn't be out of place in a Durex marketing campaign.
+But what about the minimalist end of the spectrum, the "you're protected but it feels like it's barely there" approach that wouldn't be out of place in a Durex marketing campaign.

-Mumba has that corner of the market covered with its Slimfit series, a premium clear hybrid protective case whose scratch-resistant, skid-proof material goes so far as to prevent sun discoloration.
+Mumba has that corner of the market covered with its Slimfit series, a premium clear hybrid protective case whose scratch-resistant, skid-proof material goes so far as to prevent sun discolouration.
 (But what any gamer worth their thumbs would be doing outside escapes me.)

 This is an exact-cut design that sleeves itself around your precious Switch and allows you full access to all ports, functions and buttons.
 This puppy's snug.
-It doesn't even leave space for Jesus.

-Better yet, it has a large shock-resistant TPU bumper sitting on the back of the console that provides rugged defense against droppage and some additional thickness that, I think, makes the Switch a bit more ergonomic to use.
-The only two downsides: you'll want to buy a tempered-glass screen protector to protect the front, and this is not dock-friendly nor easy to clip off when you do want to slide your Switch back into its original home.
+Better yet, it has a large shock-resistant TPU bumper sitting on the back of the console that provides rugged defence against droppage and some additional thickness that, I think, makes the Switch a bit more ergonomic to use.
+The only two downsides: you'll want to buy a tempered-glass screen protector to protect the front and this is not dock-friendly nor easy to clip off when you do want to slide your Switch back into its original home.

 The term "Big Bertha" is thrown around a lot these days (mostly by me and maybe three other people I grew up with) but rarely has it been more aptly applied than here.